Snowdon: Injuries and deaths

+There are, on average, about 8 deaths every year on Snowdon.

 In January and February 2009 on Snowdon there were four people who died and three of these four deaths were related to people falling.
 In 2021 there were four people who died on Snowdon.

 In 2021 two people were injured and taken to hospital after being struck by lightning on top of Snowdon.

+In 2026 two people died after being reported missing on the mountain.

 Use of Yr Wyddfa in English

+Various forms of the Welsh name have appeared in England over the years.
+One of the earliest was Antiquarian John Leland who called the mountain as "'the greate Withaw hille".

-In April 2021 a motion was put forward by Gwynedd Councillor John Pughe Roberts for Snowdon to be called by its Welsh name Yr Wyddfa in all official use, and for Snowdonia to similarly be known only as Eryri.
+George Borrow referred to the summit of the mountain as "Y Wyddfa" in his 1862 travel book Wild Wales:Snowdon, or Eryri, is not a single hill but a mountainous region, the loftiest part of which is called Yr WyddfaIn April 2021 a motion was put forward by Gwynedd Councillor John Pughe Roberts for Snowdon to be called by its Welsh name Yr Wyddfa in all official use, and for Snowdonia to similarly be known only as Eryri.
 The motion, however, was rejected as the National Park already had a task group looking at the use and retention of Welsh names.
 An earlier petition calling for the National Park Authority to do this had been rejected by the Senedd the previous year after it was found to be the responsibility of the park itself, rather than the Welsh Government.

 In May 2021, following the dismissal of the motion, YouGov conducted a poll on Snowdon's name.
 Sixty per cent of Welsh adults supported the English name Snowdon, compared to 30% wanting the Welsh name Yr Wyddfa.
 Separating by language, 59% of Welsh speakers preferred the Welsh name, while 37% wanted Snowdon to not be scrapped entirely; 69% of non-Welsh speakers firmly supported Snowdon as the mountain's name.

 In November 2022, Snowdonia National Park Authority voted to use Yr Wyddfa and Eryri (rather than Snowdon and Snowdonia) in its usage, though in statutory documents both Welsh and English will still be required by law.

 In November 2024, the authority stated that the name change had been a "success" as many businesses and media had followed suit.
 The authority stated that a summer survey showed "strong support" from locals and visitors for the name change.
 While some concerns were raised over misconceptions by some that the Welsh names were new and mispronunciations, the authority stated that the change resulted in the park being more associated with a Welsh identity, and more different from other UK national parks.
 The authority is set to make a pronunciation guide and publish a report on the change.